 - Use the following link to view the instructions and documents required for completing the MPER Early Career Scholars Program application: Online Program Application Instructions

-2. Three letters of recommendation
+2. Three recommendations

 - As a part of this program’s application process, your file requires at least three recommendations submitted via our online site.
-Letters delivered, mailed or emailed will not be accepted.
+Recommendations delivered, mailed or emailed will not be accepted.
 All online recommendations must be submitted no later than Tuesday, February 12, 2019 in order to be considered for Early Admittance process.
 Recommendations for applicants recruited by districts after the Early Admittance process should be no later than 4:00 PM CST on Tuesday, June 11, 2019.

 - The names and contact information for the recommendation writers will be submitted via the online Graduate Studies application.
-At least one recommendation letter must be submitted from each of the following categories:
+At least one recommendation must be submitted from each of the following categories:

 - The district assigned mentor or partner/cooperating teacher.